US proposes cutting off funds for Chinese telecom equipment

 A trade group for small rural wireless carriers has said that it would cost up to $1 billion for its dozen companies to replace their Huawei and ZTE equipment.
 It says that Huawei has 40 customers in the U.S. (Huawei is also a member of the trade group, the Rural Wireless Association.)

+Huawei and ZTE did not immediately respond to requests for comment on the FCC proposal.

-The U.S. government says Huawei poses an espionage threat, but has presented no evidence of its equipment being used for spying by the Chinese government.
+The U.S. government has said that Huawei poses an espionage threat, but has presented no evidence of its equipment being used for spying by the Chinese government.
 The company denies that its equipment is used for such purposes.
+ZTE has also denied that China uses its products for spying.
+A congressional report in 2012 labeled both Chinese companies as security risks.

 The U.S. government also has been pressuring allies to ban Huawei from their networks and has restricted exports of U.S. technology to Huawei.
 Huawei is the world’s biggest supplier of telecom gear as well as a major cellphone manufacturer.